rapliandras/roadrunner-symfony/README.md

 Use (Windows):
 From mingw32 (git bash): `./rrserve.sh`

+The application defaults to `localhost:8081`, you can change the port like this: `./rrserve.sh -o http.address=:80`

 Special thanks to:
 All the https://roadrunner.dev/ dev team and https://github.com/dunglas who published the base of this code.